GREEN ACRES OF WISCONSIN MISSION

 Do they get fed grain?

 No. The cattle are not fed any grain.
 They are grass-fed for 100% of their lives.
-They eat a custom mix of alfalfa, grass and clover along with organic minerals.
+They eat a custom mix of alfalfa, grass and clover along with high, quality minerals.

 Are the animals confined?